saikrishnags05/Data-to-Decisions/README.md

 <h1 align="center">Data to Decision</h1>

-Data to Decision is derived as the process of making a proper decision for the beneficiary of the organizational demands based on the actual data.
+Data to Decision is know for its process which help to making a proper dicision which help an organization based on it's beneficiary demands  on real data.
 ### Diagram below represents work procedure of a decision (in clockwise direction) that needs to be taken.
 ![Data to Decision](https://github.com/saikrishnags05/Data-to-Decisions/blob/main/Data_to_Decision.jpg)